 And if, by the help of God, the traveler finds on this journey a trace of the traceless Friend and inhales (His) fragrance… — then the traveler steps into the Valley of Love and become dissolved in the Fire of Love.

-How strange that while the Beloved is visible as the Sun, yet the heedless still hunt after tinsel and base metal!
+How strange that while the Beloved is as visible as the Sun, the heedless still hunt after tinsel and base metal!

-Free yourself from that which your (earthly) passion desires; then advance unto your Lord!
+Free yourself from that which your (worldly) passion desires; then advance unto your Lord!

 Purify yourself from all else except Him — that you may surrender your life in His Love!